stephr3/house-search/README.md

 --- | --- | Toggle new house/update house forms & map buttons
 --- | --- | Create a service/computed property to change color of map house icon when the house tile is hovered on
 --- | --- | Connect a real estate API so houses don't have to be hard-coded in
+--- | --- | Create user object when a user buys a house

 ## Support and Contact Details